Dr Stephen Gaunson

-Dr Stephen Gaunson is a Lecturer and Head of Cinema Studies in the School of Media and Communication.
-His research explores the topics of adaptation, genre, national cinema, and film history.
+Dr Stephen Gaunson is a Senior Lecturer in the School of Media and Communication at RMIT University.

 - Doctorate of Philosophy, School of Media and Communication, RMIT University, 2010